-4.3 Scoping for EIA Studies
+4.3 Scoping for EIA studies

 Scoping exercise is taken up soon after the project contours are defined.
-The primary purpose of scoping is to identify the concerns and issues which may affect the project decisions.
+The primary purpose of scoping is to identify concerns and issues which are important to project decisions.
 Besides, scoping defines the requirements and boundaries of an EIA study.

-Scoping refers to the process by which the EAC, in case of Category 'A' projects or activities, and SEAC in case of Category 'B1' projects, including applications for expansion and/or modernization of existing projects, determine ToR for EIA studies addressing all relevant environmental concerns for preparation of an EIA Report for a particular project.
+Scoping refers to the process by which EAC in the case of Category 'A' projects or activities, and SEAC in case of Category 'B1' projects, including applications for expansion and/or modernization (e.g. fuel change) of existing projects, determines ToR for EIA studies addressing all relevant environmental concerns for preparation of an EIA Report in respect of the project for which prior environmental clearance is sought.